Reactor at worst US nuclear accident site finally closed

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NEW YORK: The last reactor at the Three Mile Island nuclear power plant in Pennsylvania has finally been shut down, marking the end of the operation of the site of the worst civilian nuclear accident in US history.
+NEW YORK: The last reactor at the Three Mile Island nuclear power plant in Pennsylvania was finally shut down Friday, marking the end of the operation of the site of the worst civilian nuclear accident in US history.

-The plant’s first reactor — which went online in September 1974 — was shut down at noon local time (1600 GMT) on Friday, according to the plant’s owner Exelon, and the site will be dismantled in the coming weeks.

 There were no casualties, but the incident led to the definitive closure of the reactor and reopened the debate on the potential danger of civilian nuclear power.
 Pennsylvania officials had unsuccessfully attempted a bailout, but Exelon decided to close ahead of the end of the license because the plant had been in deficit for many years.

+“At a time when our communities are demanding more clean energy to address climate change, it´s regrettable that state law does not support the continued operation of this safe and reliable source of carbon-free power,” Bryan Hanson, vice president and head of nuclear for Exelon, said in a statement.

-NEW YORK: The last reactor at the Three Mile Island nuclear power plant in Pennsylvania has finally been shut down, marking the end of the operation of the site of the worst civilian nuclear accident in US history.
+NEW YORK: The last reactor at the Three Mile Island nuclear power plant in Pennsylvania was finally shut down Friday, marking the end of the operation of the site of the worst civilian nuclear accident in US history.

-The plant’s first reactor — which went online in September 1974 — was shut down at noon local time (1600 GMT) on Friday, according to the plant’s owner Exelon, and the site will be dismantled in the coming weeks.

 There were no casualties, but the incident led to the definitive closure of the reactor and reopened the debate on the potential danger of civilian nuclear power.
 Pennsylvania officials had unsuccessfully attempted a bailout, but Exelon decided to close ahead of the end of the license because the plant had been in deficit for many years.